nraovic/frontend-nanodegree-feedreader/README.md

 # Project Overview

 This project uses [Jasmine](http://jasmine.github.io/) to test a pre-existing web-based application that reads RSS feeds.
-The application is tested against its content and functionality with a number of tests.
+Both the content and functionality were tested with a number of tests.

 ## How to run the application